Rescuers rush to help as Europe's flood toll surpasses 125

 “One has to assume that under the circumstances some people didn’t manage to escape,” Rock said.

-Authorities were trying to account for hundreds of people listed as missing, but they cautioned that the high number could be due to duplicated reports and difficulties reaching people because of disrupted roads and phone service.
+Authorities cautioned that the large number of missing could stem from duplicated reports and difficulties reaching people because of closed roads and disrupted phone service.

-After Germany, where the death toll stood at 106, Belgium was the hardest hit by the floods that caused homes to be ripped away.
-Belgian Interior Minister Annelies Verlinden told the VRT network Friday that the country had confirmed the deaths of 20 people, with another 20 still missing.
+After Germany, where the death toll stood at 106, Belgium was the hardest hit.
+The country had confirmed the deaths of 20 people, with another 20 still missing, Belgian Interior Minister Annelies Verlinden told the VRT network Friday.

-Water levels on the Meuse Rriver that runs from Belgium into the Netherlands remains critical, and several dikes were at risk of collapsing, Verlinden said.
-Authorities in the southern Dutch town of Venlo evacuated 200 hospital patients due to the looming threat of flooding from the river.
+Several dikes on the Meuse Rriver that runs from Belgium into the Netherlands were at risk of collapsing, Verlinden said.
+Authorities in the southern Dutch town of Venlo evacuated 200 hospital patients due to the river's looming threat.

-Flash floods this week followed days of heavy rainfall in Western Europe.
-Thousands of people remained homeless in Germany after their houses were destroyed or deemed at-risk by authorities.
+The flash floods followed days of heavy rainfall in Western Europe.
+Thousands of people remained homeless in Germany after their houses were destroyed or deemed to be at risk.

-The governor of North Rhine-Westphalia, who is hoping to succeed Chancellor Angela Merkel as the nation's leader after Germany's election on Sept.
+The governor of North Rhine-Westphalia, who hopes to succeed Chancellor Angela Merkel as the nation's leader after Germany's election on Sept.
 26, said the disaster had caused immense economic damage to the country's most densely populated state.

 “The floods have literally pulled the ground from beneath many people’s feet,” Gov. Armin Laschet said at a news conference.
 "They lost their houses, farms or businesses.”

-Federal and state officials have pledged financial aid to the affect areas, which also includes the state of Rhineland-Palatinate, where at least 60 people died and entire villages were destroyed.
+Federal and state officials have pledged financial aid to the affect areas.

 Malu Dreyer, the governor of Rhineland-Palatinate state, said the disaster showed the need to speed up efforts to curb global warming.
 She accused Laschet and Merkel’s center-right Union bloc of hindering efforts to achieve greater greenhouse gas reductions in Germany, Europe’s biggest economy and a major emitter of planet-warming gases.